p≡p for Thunderbird¶

 Following configurations are supported in p≡p for Thunderbird:

-The following features are available in p≡p for Thunderbird version 1.0:
+The following features are available in the latest version of p≡p for Thunderbird:

 Encrypt/decrypt emails and their subjects

 Store messages encrypted or unencrypted on the server (Untrusted or Trusted Server)

 Compatibility with OpenPGP (as a p≡p user you can communicate with users that use OpenPGP)